An independent review of efforts to combat systemic racism, and to promote diversity, equity and inclusion at Seattle

 After a competitive process, the Assessment Committee chose former U.S. Attorney General Eric Holder, and a team from Covington & Burling LLP, to lead an independent review of Seattle Children’s.
-Covington will conduct a thorough examination of Seattle Children’s policies, practices, and procedures, and will review all relevant information from current and former members of the workforce, patients, families, members of the community and other stakeholders.
-The Assessment Committee expects Covington to engage broadly to understand the nuanced experiences of communities that Seattle Children’s serves, and to take an intentionally inclusive and holistic approach to ensure that all voices are heard, particularly those from historically marginalized and vulnerable populations.
+Covington conducted a thorough examination of Seattle Children’s policies, practices, and procedures, and reviewed information from current and former members of the workforce, patients, families, members of the community and other stakeholders.
+The Assessment Committee asked Covington to engage broadly to understand the nuanced experiences of communities that Seattle Children’s serves, and to take an intentionally inclusive and holistic approach to ensure that all voices are heard, particularly those from historically marginalized and vulnerable populations.

 To protect privacy and promote an environment most conducive to full and frank sharing of information by current and former members of Seattle Children’s workforce, its patients and families, the community and stakeholders, all information provided to Covington and the Assessment Committee will be kept strictly confidential.
 To ensure the protection of this information, the members of the Assessment Committee have signed confidentiality agreements.

 For more information, please see our Frequently Asked Questions.
-Anyone with information they believe is relevant to the review should contact Covington directly at:
+Contact information for Covington is below.:

 - - - - -